 - Can’t find harissa?
 Substitute in a pinch of red chili flakes or a few dashes of hot sauce.

 - This is equally delicious served warm or cold.
 Leftovers can be stored in an airtight container in the refrigerator for up to 4 days or flash-frozen for up to 3 months.

 - Baked Stuffed Eggplant

 - kosher salt

 - 2 teaspoons cumin

-- 1/2 cup chopped fresh cilantro (or parsley, if you’re not a cilantro fan)
+- 1/2 cup chopped fresh cilantro or parsley

 - Preheat a large, heavy skillet over medium-high heat.
 Brush both sides of each slice of eggplant with olive oil and cook, without overlapping the slices, until well browned on both sides.
 Remove the slices to a plate and set aside; repeat with remaining slices.

 - Combine the honey and lemon juice with 1/2 cup hot water in a small bowl, stirring until the honey is completely dissolved.
-Add the garlic and ginger to the now-empty skillet and stir for 30 seconds, or until fragrant, followed by the spices.
+Add the garlic and ginger to the empty skillet and stir for 30 seconds, or until fragrant, followed by the spices.
 Stir in the honey-lemon mixture and bring to a boil.

 - Place the eggplant in the pan, overlapping as needed, and cook over medium heat for 10 minutes, turning halfway through to ensure all pieces are coated with sauce.
 Continue to heat until the sauce has turned into a thick glaze and the eggplant is soft.